Embird Embroidery Software

 Span

-The way of how sprouts crossing the object contours are handled is controlled by Span control.
-Possible values are Overflow , Cropped and Interior .
+The way sprouts crossing the object contours are handled is controlled by the Span control.
+Possible values are Overflow, Cropped, and Interior.

-Overflow of fill collides with object contours.
-You may want to switch off stitching of these contours.
-In such a case, use common Mesh settings to exclude contours.
+Overflowing fill collides with object contours.
+You might want to switch off the stitching of these contours.
+In such a case, use the Common Mesh Settings to exclude contours.

 Mesh - Curly Plant - Fill overflow, contours included